whytekieran/Spring-SQL-Docker/README.txt

 	eg spring.datasource.url=jdbc:mysql://mysqldb:3306/db_url

 OVERVIEW OF TECH USED:
-Spring boot, Spring MVC, Spring JPA, MySQL, Docker, Git
+Spring boot, Spring MVC, Spring JPA, MySQL, Docker, Docker Toolbox, Git

 DOWNLOADING:
 	The application runs in two separate docker containers that are on my own repository on docker hub, you can download and run them both here: (run in order)